 An upscale condo designed with Dempsey, a transitional door style in Cherry with Poppyseed finish.

-This built-in dry bar area featuring Valencia Panel Cherry in Peppercorn finish is a feature of this living space without being overwhelming.
+This built-in dry bar area featuring Valencia Panel Cherry in Java stained finish is a feature of this living space without being overwhelming.

-A transitional kitchen with dark Cocoa Brown stain on our Cherry Highland door with aluminum frame doors to accent.
+A transitional kitchen with dark Onyx stain on our Cherry Highland door with aluminum frame doors to accent.
 The dark stain still allows the graining of the wood to show through.